Vanilla Crescent Cookies (Vanillekipferl)

 How to pronounce Vanillekipferl?

-You would pronounce the German word “Vanillekipferl” like “Van-illeh-kip-fair-yl”.
+You would pronounce the German word “Vanillekipferl” like “Van-illeh-kip-fair-ell”.

 Where are Vanillekipferl eaten?

-Originally from Austria, these cookies are also a very popular Christmas cookie in Germany and Switzerland.
-However, you can also find similar variations across parts of Eastern Europe like the Czech Republic (Vanilkové rohlíčky), and Hungary (Mandulás kifli), Slovakia and Poland.
-These cookies were originally made with ground walnuts but some vanillekipferl recipes (like ours) utilize almond or even hazelnut as the nut-base.
+Originally from Austria, these cookies are also very popular Christmas cookies in Germany and Switzerland.
+You can also find similar variations across parts of Eastern Europe like Czechia (Vanilkové rohlíčky), Hungary (Mandulás kifli), Slovakia and Poland.
+These cookies were originally made with ground walnuts but some Vanillekipferl recipes (like ours) use almond or even hazelnut as the nut-base.

 How much powdered sugar should go on Vanillekipferl crescent cookies?

 As much or as little as you like.
-We lightly dusted ours but some vanilla crescent cookies are absolutely coated in powdered sugar all around.
+We dust with a good amount but some vanilla crescent cookies are heavily coated in powdered sugar.
 It’s really up to personal preference.

 Related Recipes